-- The area was known as Brock Village and in 1884, it became part of the City of Toronto.
+- The area was known as Brock Village, and in 1884, it became part of the City of Toronto.

 - Brock Stream, which was fed by Denison Creek and flowed into Garrison Creek, once divided the property.
-Over 100 years ago, all of these natural watercourses were diverted to underground pipes and then covered over.
+Over 100 years ago, these natural watercourses were diverted to underground pipes and then covered over.

 Dufferin Park Racetrack Photos